-Enlargement of male breasts (man boobs) is a condition medically known as gynaecomastia.
-It occurs as a result of enlargement of the glandular tissue and/ or excess fatty tissue in the male breast.
+Enlargement of male breasts (man boobs) is a condition medically known as gynecomastia.
+It occurs as a result of enlargement of the glandular tissue and excess fatty tissue in the male breast.

-Gynaecomastia is very common.
+Gynecomastia is very common.
 It can affect more than 50% of boys during puberty but will usually reduce with time.
-Up to one third of men will develop gynaecomastia.
+Up to one-third of men will develop gynecomastia.

 What are the causes?

-Most men with gynaecomastia have no serious underlying problem.
-The condition is usually caused by hormone imbalance due to a change of hormone levels in oestrogen and testororone.
-This in itself is nothing to be concerned about.
+Most men with gynecomastia have no serious underlying problem.
+The condition is usually caused by hormone imbalance due to a change of hormone levels in competed and testosterone.
 Another common cause is being overweight.
-Some drugs such as anabolic steroids and cannabis can cause gynaecomastia as well as conditions such as liver failure and kidney failure.
+Some drugs such as anabolic steroids and cannabis can cause gynecomastia as well as conditions such as liver failure and kidney failure.

-Why do some men consider cosmetic surgery for gynaecomastia?
+Why do some men consider cosmetic surgery for gynecomastia?

 Some men may feel that they wish to have moob surgery as they feel embarrassed about their breasts.
-Name calling and teasing are common amongst teenagers and many men feel embarrassed or self conscious.
-Men with gynaecomastia may avoid wearing tight tops or going topless whilst on holiday.
+Name calling and teasing are common amongst teenagers, and many men feel embarrassed or self-conscious.
+Men with gynaecomastia may avoid wearing tight tops or going topless while on holiday.

 What are my options for treatment of gynecomastia?

-If you are overweight, then it is important to try to lose weight.
-This may help resolve your gynaecomastia.
+If you are overweight, then it is essential to try to lose weight.
+Weight loss may help resolve your gynecomastia.

-Men who are at a healthy weight should insure that they are not using any medications or substances that may be contributing to their breast enlargement.
+Men who are at a healthy weight should ensure that they are not using any medications or substances that may be contributing to their breast enlargement.